-First Signs of Osteoporosis, Prevention and Assessment
+First Signs of Osteoporosis, Prevention, and Assessment

+Do you think you are due for an osteoporosis assessment?
 Primary osteoporosis occurs due to various factors such as bone mineral mass loss due to age, menopausal factors and defective bone formation.
 For women, bone mineral mass gradually decreases usually starting at the age of 30, for men with bigger skeletons, their bone mineral loss may begin at a later age.

 Secondary osteoporosis, on the other hand, is more associated with grave medical conditions that can damage bone structure and formation.
 These conditions are associated with multiple myelomas, increased cortisone hormones or hypercortisolism, shrinking of the testicles or hypogonadism and stomach removal or subtotal gastrectomy.